-"General Partner's Fee" means the fee which the General Partner will receive from the Partnership pursuant to the Partnership Agreement equal to one-twelfth of 2.0% of the Net Asset Value of each of the Portfolios, calculated and paid monthly in arrears, from the date of the initial Closing until the Termination Date.
-If a Liquidity Event is consummated prior to the Termination Date, the Net Asset Value of each of the Portfolios from the date of completion of the Liquidity Event will be deemed to be the applicable Net Asset Value as of the Business Date immediately preceding the date of completion of the Liquidity Event.
+"General Partner's Fee" means the fee which the General Partner will receive from the Partnership pursuant to the Partnership Agreement equal to 2.0% of the Gross Proceeds from the sale of Units, payable on the Closing of the sale of such Units.
 See Item 3.1 - "Compensation and Securities Held - Compensation of the General Partner".